-- a) update their AIP to change RNP 5 to RNAV 5; and - b) take necessary measures to implement RNAV 5 area in the level band FL 160 FL460 (inclusive).

-IV.
-A system of linked routes based mainly on RNAV connected to RNAV or Conventional SIDs and STARs starting at the nominal TMA boundary

-- 2.13 Sates in consultation with the Airspace users should establish an efficient route structure at the upper airspace connected in an efficient manner to the lower airspace structure, starting at the nominal Terminal Control Area (TMA) boundary. - 2.14 The ICAO Manual, Doc 9992, provides step-by-step guidance on the Use of Performance-based Navigation (PBN) in Airspace Design.

-V. Route spacing used for RNAV 5 ATS routes should not be less than 16.5 NM for unidirectional and 18 NM for bi-direction tracks

-- 2.15 In the MID Region RNAV 5 ATS Routes should be spaced at least by a lateral distance of 16.5NM for unidirectional and 18NM for bi-directional tracks. - 2.16 The provisions for ATS Routes spacing are provided mainly in PANS-ATM Doc 4444, and the PBN Manual 9613.
+- a) update their AIP to change RNP 5 to RNAV 5; and - b) take necessary measures to implement RNAV 5 area in the level band FL 160 FL460 (inclusive). - IV.III.
+A system of ATS route network supported linked routes based mainly on by RNAV applications and connected to RNAV or Conventional terminal procedures (SIDs and STARs) starting at the nominal TMA boundary - 2.132.11 As part of the implementation of an airspace concept, Sates in consultation with the Airspace users should establish an efficient ATS route structure and/network at in the upper airspace connected in an efficient manner to the lower terminal airspace structure, preferably, starting at the nominal Terminal Control Area (TMA) boundary. - 2.142.12 The ICAO Manual, Doc 9992, provides step-by-step guidance on the Use of Performance-based Navigation (PBN) in Airspace Design covering the structure, ATS routes and Instrument Flight Procedures. - V.IV.
+Route spacing used for RNAV-5 ATS routes based on a standard of 16.5 NM for same direction traffic and 18 NM for opposite direction traffic with appropriate ATS surveillance should not be less than 16.5 NM for unidirectional and 18 NM for bi-direction tracks - 2.152.13 In the MID Region RNAV-5 ATS Routes should be spaced at least by a lateral distance of 16.5NM for unidirectional and 18NM for bi-directional tracks with appropriate ATS surveillance..to be considered as independent from each other. - 2.162.14 The provisions for ATS Routes spacing are provided mainly in PANS-ATM Doc 4444, and the PBN Manual 9613.

-Note: route spacing needs to be increased at turning points because of the variability of aircraft turn performance.
-The extent of the increase depends on the turn angle.
+Note: route-Route_spacing needs to be increased at turning_pointsin_turns because of the variability/spread of aircraft turn performance.
+The extent of the increase depends the track change (on the turn angle).

-VI.
-Route spacing used for RNAV 1 ATS routes should not be less than 7 NM providing that required CNS infrastructure is available
+VI.V.
+Route spacing used for RNAV-1 ATS routes -based on a standard a 7 NM in a high density en-route system providing should not be less than 7 NM providing that required CNS infrastructure is available

-- 2.17 In the MID Region RNAV 1 ATS Routes should be spaced at least by a lateral distance of 7NM, providing that required CNS infrastructure is available. - 2.18 Route spacing of 7 NM for straight and turning tracks (with turns not exceeding 90 degrees) in a high density continental enroute system, using ATS radar surveillance, has been derived by independent collision risk analyses undertaken by Eurocontrol.
+- 2.172.15 In the MID Region RNAV-1 ATS Routes should be spaced at least by a lateral distance of 7NMin a high density en route system, to be considered as independent from each other, providing that required CNS infrastructure is available. - 2.182.16 Route spacing of 7-NM for straight and turning tracks (with turns not exceeding 90 degrees) in a high density continental en_route system, using ATS radar_surveillance, has been derived by independent collision risk analyses undertaken by Eurocontrol.
+(Ref: ICAO PBN manual Volume II.
+Implementing RNAV and RNP Operations Attachment B page 8).

-VII.
-Implementation of 20 NM Reduced Radar Longitudinal Separation, which could be further reduced to 10 NM where appropriate
+VII.VI.
+Implementation of 20-NM Reduced Radar Longitudinal Separation, which could be further reduced to 10-NM, where appropriateapplicable

-2.19 MIDANPIRG/13 meeting, through Conclusion 13/5 below, encouraged MID States to implement 20 NM longitudinal separation and develop plans for further reduction of longitudinal separation from 20 NM to 10 NM:
+2.192.17 MIDANPIRG/13 meeting, through Conclusion 13/5 below, encouraged MID States to implement 20-NM longitudinal separation and develop plans for further reduction of longitudinal separation from 20-NM to 10-NM: